Portfolio > McArthurGlen Designer Outlet Village

 In comparison to other roofing systems, the use of a PVC coated polyester tensile membrane ensured that a large expanse could be covered for minimum cost and allowed the system to be installed quickly.

-The ridge and valley structure forms the uniting part of this ambitious scheme and allow the outlet centre to stake its place dramatically in its rural setting.
+The ridge and valley structure forms the uniting part of this ambitious scheme and allows the outlet centre to stake its place dramatically in its rural setting.
 The undulating shapes and vertical masts juxtapose with the elongated form of the retail units below.

 In addition to the continues ‘conic’ style canopy are a series of Inverted Cone structures.
 The Inverted Cones capture rain and channel it down the steel column and away from the structure.
 These structures are easy to specify and offer 9m2 (each) of coverage at an economical price.

 Maintaining one of the largest tensile fabric structures in the UK is no easy task.
 35,000 m2 of fabric requires 8 operatives working solid for about a month.
 A visit includes: specialist cleaning, any repairs, checking fixinngs & fittings, and an inspection report.
 All of this takes place over a live retail site with minimal disruption.
 Because our operatives are IRATA Rope Access Trained, there is no place we can’t reach.